nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br/>

 ### 2.1.
 Getting help: `help`
-The help command would return the basic commands that are able to be input into CLI.
+The help command would return the basic commands that are supported by Traveller.
-The purpose of the help command is to ensure that even if there is no internet connection, the user is able to utilise the CLI without having to refer to the user guide
+The purpose of the help command is to ensure that even if there is no internet connection, the user is able to utilise the CLI without having to refer to the user guide.

 #### Format: `help`